Roomba 960 Review

 Although Roomba does sell a replacement battery, there are several other generic brands that are cheaper and sometimes even bigger than the manufacturers product.
-Amazon has a wide variety of options available, including the battery we listed in the table above.
+Third party sellers typically have a wide variety a wide variety of options available, including the battery we listed in the table above.

 Value is an important topic and definitely one worth mentioning.
 When comparing the cleaning performance and overall quality of the Roomba 960 to its price point, it does offer a pretty good value.
-Priced at $699, I would have liked to see a slightly better cleaning performance when it came to sugar on our low and high pile carpets.
+For the price, I would have liked to see a slightly better cleaning performance when it came to sugar on our low and high pile carpets.

 That said, all of the other cleaning tests were truly exceptional.
 The vacuum can be ran a few times over the same space and will do a fine job of removing any excess debris.